 If I were a beginner, what would be the best carving to do?

-Every summer I stayed with my grandparents in a small Russian village by the Volga river.
-I remember when I was six years old.
-I sneaked into my grandfather's workshop and found a woodworking chisel.
-I didn't know what the tool was, but I noticed it had a cutting edge and figured I could cut something with it.
+Each summer, I stayed with my grandparents in a small Russian village by the Volga river.
+I remember being six years old.
+I snuck inside my grandfather's workshop, and I found one woodworking chisel.
+I didn't know what the tool was, but I knew it had a cutting edge and I could probably cut something with it.
 To cut a long story short, it was the beginning of my carving journey.
 I didn't carve wood that day, though.
-I found a white brick and started to “chisel away”.
+I found a white brick and started to chisel away.
 I had no clue what I was carving.
 I just liked the process.
-At the end of the day, I could see a human face in that brick.
-I don't remember if I felt joy or frustration, but I know now it was the start of my lifelong journey as a carver.
+By the end of the day, I could identify a human face in that brick.
+I don't really remember if I felt joy or frustration, but I know now it was the start of my lifelong journey as a carver.

-At that time, I didn't know woodcarving would play such a crucial role in my life.
-Now, I create pieces for collectors globally and private residences.
-I didn't think woodcarving could be so gratifying.
+Back then, I had no idea that woodcarving would become a major part of my life.
+Nowadays, I carve for collectors globally and private homes.
+I never knew woodcarving could be so fulfilling.

 What are some simple carvings I can do as a beginner?